 - The Editor (and if appropriate the Associate Editors) will evaluate the manuscript for scope, fit, quality, originality, interest for the readership, etc. It will then be sent out for external peer review or rejected if it does not meet the criteria.

 - When the required number of reviews have been received (usually two) the Editor(s) will consider the experts’ opinions and make an initial decision to accept, reject, or request a revision.

 BMJ is committed to transparency.
-Every article we publish includes a description of its provenance (commissioned or not commissioned) and whether it was peer reviewed.
-Articles described as ‘not externally peer reviewed’ will have been assessed by one or more of the journal’s editors.
+Every article we publish includes a description of its provenance (commissioned or not commissioned) and whether it was internally or externally peer reviewed.
+Articles described as ‘internally peer reviewed’ will have been assessed by one or more of the journal’s editors.